 4. Add flour to sugar mixture and beat on medium speed for 2 minutes.
 Add the cooled cocoa/coffee mixture and beat on low speed for another minute.

 5. Pour into the greased pan and bake for about 1 hour, or until a toothpick inserted in center comes out clean.
-Let the cake cool completely before inverting onto serving tray.
+Let the cake cool at least 15 minutes before inverting onto serving tray.

 6. For the frosting: Chop the chocolate into small pieces and add it to a double boiler or heat proof bowl over a pot of simmering water.
 Melt chocolate, stirring occasionally.